Panasonic GX85 versus Panasonic ZS100

 |Panasonic GX7 (⇒ lft | rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GX85 or the Panasonic ZS100 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.